 Cabbages, as you know us today, originated from the wild cabbage which is found in England, Europe and the Mediterranean.
 Red and white cabbages, similar to modern cabbages, were grown in Germany in the 12th century.
 Savoy types were developed later being first recorded in Germany in the middle of the 16th century.

-As I mentioned in my introduction, whether stored fresh or pickled, we were extremely important as a staple winter vegetable in cold climates when nothing else was available.
+Whether fresh or pickled, we were an extremely important staple winter vegetable in cold climates when nothing else was available.

 Sir Joseph Banks, following his return from his travels with Captain Cook, ensured our seeds were sent to Australia with the First Fleet in 1788.
 This shipment included large quantities of several branches of our family and in 1788 the earliest maturing varieties were planted on Norfolk Island.
 By the 1830's we were Australia's favourite vegetable and large quantities of us were sold at the Sydney Markets.